 Keep Track of Your Research Sites

-And always remember the words of great writers and that nine-year old authority, “Nana, there’s a whole lot about dinosaurs on that Internet”, and have fun researching.
+Always remember the words of great writers and that nine-year-old research authority, and have fun researching.

 See if you don’t get more information into your next post with this approach.

 Two Drops of Ink: The Literary Home for Collaborative Writing